NEW AND WORTH KNOWING

 overlay triangle

-From the wastewater pumping station to construction site equipment and cows, everything can be networked, monitored, controlled and evaluated.
+Everything from wastewater pumping stations and construction site equipment to cows can be networked, monitored, controlled and evaluated.
 For this to work, suitable transmission technology for machines (and animals) is required.
-It must have a long range and be able to penetrate walls well in order to obtain data from the last corner.
-Low power consumption is also very important so that you don't have to constantly change batteries in difficult places.
-The major mobile phone providers are building the NB-IoT or Narrowband IoT network for this purpose - where it makes economic sense for them, and this involves transmission costs for each individual sensor or actuator.
-What would you say if you could determine and flexibly expand the network coverage on your (urban) site yourself, and on top of that save on transmission costs?
-The LoRaWAN (Long Range Wide Area Network) can offer you exactly these freedoms and much more.
+It must have a long range and penetrate walls well in order to bring data from every last corner.
+Low power consumption is also very important so that batteries do not have to be constantly replaced in difficult locations.
+The major mobile communications providers are building the NB-IoT or narrowband IoT network for this purpose - where it makes economic sense for them, and with transmission costs for each individual sensor or actuator.
+What would you say if you could determine and flexibly expand the network coverage on your (urban) site yourself, and save on transmission costs to boot?
+The LoRaWAN (Long Range Wide Area Network) can offer you exactly this freedom and much more.

 Here's how it works: